117503445/GoWebDAV/doc/config.md

 ```

 GoWebDAV will parse both the `davs` and `dav` fields and merge the results.
 If the `davs` field is defined and the `dav` field is the default value, then the `dav` field will be ignored; if the final dav configuration parsed is the same as the default, instance folders and files will be automatically created to facilitate quick start-up.

+If the built-in authentication of GoWebDAV does not meet your needs, you can configure the PreRequestHook plugin using the `pre_request_hook`.
+For detailed documentation, please refer to [Plugins](./plugins.md).

 Admittedly, the configuration logic of GoWebDAV is somewhat complex, and the various configuration methods are not orthogonal, with many special cases.
 However, this design aims to provide a good user experience for all types of users.
 Enjoy using it!